UI customization guide

 com.unblu.conversation.feature.documentCoBrowsingEnabled enables document co-browsing.
 The label of the menu entry is defined in com.unblu.conversation.collabspace.layer.menuEntryLayerDocumentCobrowsing.

-You can only enable features for a conversation that have been enabled for the relevant Unblu account.
+You can only enable layers for a conversation that have been enabled for the relevant Unblu account.
 If one of the configuration properties mentioned above isn’t available in the settings of the conversation template, check the corresponding account-level property:

 Leave conversation and End conversation buttons